 Critical information for international travel

-- Grants can only be paid on the last day of the month, if a mid-month deadline is met.
-The earlier that you complete the Travel Registry, the quicker you can receive your funding.
+- Grants can only be paid on the last day of the month, and it requires that an early-month payroll deadline is met.
+The earlier that you complete the pre-departure requirements, the quicker we can start processing your payroll paperwork, so that you can receive your funding.

-If you have any questions or problems with any of your Health & Safety pre-departure requirements, contact Beth Osterlund in the Office of Global Safety and Security.
+If you have any questions or problems with any of your Health & Safety pre-departure requirements, contact Andrea Mendoza in the Office of Global Safety and Security.